Xcrawl

-Xcrawl is a 2002 tabletop game published by Pandahead Publishing.
+Xcrawl is a 2002 role-playing game published by Pandahead Publishing.

 Gameplay

-Xcrawl is a game in which a modern d20 game has athletes compete in deadly, televised dungeon crawls for fame and fortune, detailed with setting lore, campaign rules, and new classes, skills, feats, weapons, and monsters.
+The player characters in Xcrawl are "Xtreme Sports Athletes", who compete in deadly, televised dungeon crawls for fame and fortune, detailed with setting lore, campaign rules, and new classes, skills, feats, weapons, and monsters.

 Publication history

-Shannon Appelcline noted that Goodman Games "was working with several other publishers, this time to produced licensed adventures for their [games] or settings" including "a complete line for Pandahead Publishing's modern-day dungeon crawl game, Xcrawl (2006-2008)."
-Appelcline also noted that Goodman Games contributed Xcrawl: Dungeonbattle Brooklyn (2007) "intended as an introduction to Pandahead's quirky setting" to Free RP Day in 2007.
+Shannon Appelcline noted that Goodman Games "was working with several other publishers, this time to produced licensed adventures for their RPGs or settings" including "a complete line for Pandahead Publishing's modern-day dungeon crawl game, Xcrawl (2006-2008)."
+Appelcline also noted that Goodman Games contributed Xcrawl: Dungeonbattle Brooklyn (2007) "intended as an introduction to Pandahead's quirky setting" to Free RPG Day in 2007.